 In 2006, Vogtle sampled onsite drinking water deep wells and onsite makeup water deep wells for tritium and gamma isotopic activity.
 These wells did not contain detectable amounts of radioactivity.
 In 2007, Vogtle implemented a more extensive radiological groundwater monitoring program.
 A qualified hydrologist made recommendations for drilling additional onsite monitoring wells and updated the site hydrology information.
 Eight new wells and 17 existing wells comprise the current VEGP groundwater monitoring program (see Table 2-3).
 These locations were sampled twice in the latter portion of 2007.
 Several wells were positive for tritium but no gamma emitters were detected.
 The highest activity sample showed approximately 900 pCi/l of tritium.
 This level of tritium is typical background for the area around Plant Vogtle based on historical information from Georgia Department of Natural Resources and Savannah River Site.
 Drinking water wells, sewage treatment plant effluent, and several surface water locations supplement the monitoring program and were also sampled in 2007.
-None of these locations showed activity above environmental background levels.
-In 2008, the above described locations will be sampled quarterly, and the results reported annually in the REMP Report.
-For guidance regarding monitoring wells with unexpected results, Southern Nuclear has developed a company-wide communications protocol which is contained in the Nuclear Management Procedure, Actions for Potential Groundwater Contamination Events, to ensure radioactive leaks and spills would be addressed and communicated appropriately.
+None of these locations showed activity above typical environmental levels in this area.
+This is also true of the 2008 supplemental sampling.